kvutien/Project-Wonderful_Life-Machu_Picchu/README.md

 # Project Machu Picchu-*Wonderful Life*
 ## Executive Summary
 *Wonderful Life* is a sub-project of *Machu Picchu*, an open-source collaborative humanitarian project. *Wonderful Life* simulates how persons in need of similar profiles can help themselves mutually.
-In this demo, we still use an International Helper Organisa--zation (World Food Program, UNICEF, BRAC etc.).
+In this demo, we still use an International Helper Organization (World Food Program, UNICEF, BRAC etc.).
 The full process, involving blockchain collecting safety net common pool and distributing in case of hardship, is too complex for the scope of a hackathon.

 **Future Software Contributions from hackers worldwide to Machu Picchu are heartily welcome.**